OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Static Analysis

 Identify the JWT library that the server and client use.
-Find out whether the JWT libraries in use have any known vulnerabilities .
+Find out whether the JWT libraries in use have any known vulnerabilities.

 Verify that the implementation adheres to JWT [best practices](https://stormpath.com/blog/jwt-the-right-way "JWT the right way"):